 Common Mistakes to Avoid with Minor Burns

-Don't Use Ice: Ice can cause frostbite or further damage to the already damaged skin, slowing down the healing process.
+Don’t Use Ice: For a minor burn, ice can cause frostbite or further damage to the already damaged skin, slowing down the healing process.

 Don’t Apply Creams or Ointments Without Medical Advice: Some creams and ointments can trap heat in the burn or cause allergic reactions.
 Only use products advised by a doctor.